-Las Vegas legends, movie-themed suites, ultra luxury resorts and all-female teams…
+Las Vegas legends, ultra luxury resorts and all-female teams…

 2018 has already served up the opening of the new world’s tallest hotel, a new Jumeirah spot in Al Seef, an Aloft hotel in Production City, a wallet-friendly Rove hotel in the Marina and a Business Bay Radisson Blu that’s right on the canal front.
 But there’s still plenty more to come.

-As well as legendary brands Mandarin Oriental and Caesars Palace making their Middle Eastern debut, there’s a second serving of The W, an uber-luxury resort on The Palm and a female-run spot in Barsha Heights still to come.
+As well as legendary brand Caesars Palace making it’s Middle Eastern debut, there’s a second serving of The W, an uber-luxury resort on The Palm and a female-run spot in Barsha Heights still to come.